marlonecobos/rangemap/README.md

 help(rangemap_buffer)
 ```

-An example of the use of this function is written below.
+An example of how to use this function is written below.

 ``` r
 # getting the data